Soda Taxes and Other Beverage Policies

 - SSB Policies in Hospitals and Health Care Settings:

-- These hospitals have banned sugary drink sales: Cleveland Clinic (Cleveland, OH), Carney Hospital (Boston, MA), Fairview Hospital (Great Barrington, MA), San Mateo Medical Center (San Mateo, CA), Chicago's Vanguard Health System (MacNeal, Weiss Memorial, Westlake, and West Suburban Hospitals) and Baylor Hospitals (Dallas, TX).
+- These hospitals have banned the sale of sugar-sweetened beverages on hospital premises: Cleveland Clinic (Cleveland, OH), Carney Hospital (Boston, MA), Fairview Hospital (Great Barrington, MA), San Mateo Medical Center (San Mateo, CA), Chicago's Vanguard Health System (MacNeal, Weiss Memorial, Westlake, and West Suburban Hospitals), Baylor Hospitals (Dallas, TX), Gifford Medical Center (Randolph, VT), Dartmouth-Hitchcok Medical Center (Lebanon, NH), St. Luke's Hosptial (Duluth, MN), Indiana University Health (Goshen, IA), Lucile Packard Children's Hospital (Palo Alto, CA), Nationwide Children's Hospital (Colombus, OH), and Mercy Children’s Hospital (Kansas City, MO).

 - Under the The New York City Healthy Hospital Food Initiative, 21 private and public local hospitals have implemented healthy beverage vending machine standards.